August 9, 2025

 General Data Protection Regulation (GDPR) is a European Union (EU) law that dictates how organizations must handle the personal data of individuals in the EU, regardless of their location.
 Its fundamental principles are transparency and consent, data subject rights, security, and data breach notification.

-Regulatory requirements go beyond the software and include proper documentation development and organizing comprehensive training for healthcare professionals to avoid sharing patients' data.
+Regulatory requirements go beyond telemedicine app development and include proper documentation development and organizing comprehensive training for healthcare professionals to avoid sharing patients' data.

 The key to success in designing the perfect user experience during the telemedicine app development stage lies in understanding the people you want to help.
 How can you make patients' journeys both intuitive and user-friendly?